- Press Release

 SDF Number 221 Issued at 2200Z on 09 Aug 2019

 IA.
 Analysis of Solar Active Regions and Activity from 08/2100Z to 09/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 0 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (10 Aug, 11 Aug, 12 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (10 Aug), quiet to unsettled levels on day two (11 Aug) and quiet to active levels on day three (12 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (10 Aug, 11 Aug) and quiet levels on day three (12 Aug).